element-plus/element-plus/docs/en-US/component/table-v2.md

 ## Grouping header

-By customizing your header renderer you can group your header as shown in this example.
+By customizing your header renderer, you can group your header as shown in this example.

 :::tip